Receiverships: An Overlooked Option for Complex Dispute Resolution

 Receivership is known as a favored collections tool for creditors, allowing appointed receivers to collect unpaid judgments.
 It is also used in some cases of divorce, particularly when divisible property needs to be preserved and distributed by the court and its appointed receiver, and in cases involving complex commercial and property litigation.

 Though the use of receivership in these capacities is available under rules of equity and Texas statutory law, it is an often overlooked and under-utilized tool for resolving complex disputes.
-Below, our attorneys at Hendershot, Cannon & Hisey, P.C. explain more about receiverships in Texas.
+Below, our attorneys at Hendershot, Cowart & Hisey, P.C. explain more about receiverships in Texas.

 - What is receivership? – Receivership is a remedy which originated in chancery courts in England as a means to protect property.
 Today, the role of receivers has evolved, and though it may vary by state in some respects, generally facilities a way to resolve matters without the rigidity and formal processes of common law and long-term litigation.